davehancock/fully-loaded/README.md

     - N number of replicas for each service type with divided performance stats
     - CI and Publishing of Docker image using Travis
     - Gatling load testing tool
-    - Some simple Java 8 Spring boot apps
+    - A simple Java 8 Spring boot app

 Iteration 2: